PBiLoss: Popularity-Aware Regularization to Improve Fairness in Graph-Based Recommender Systems: Abstract

 \section{Abstract}

+Recommender systems based on graph neural networks (GNNs) have been proved to perform well on user-item interactions.
+However, they commonly suffer from popularity bias---the tendency to over-recommend popular items---resulting in less personalization, unfair exposure and lower recommendation diversity.
+Current solutions address popularity bias through different stages of the recommendation pipeline, including pre-processing methods that may distort data distributions, in-processing approaches which can complicate optimization, and post-processing techniques that are limited in correcting bias already embedded in the learned representations.

-Recommender systems, especially those based on graph neural networks (GNNs), have achieved remarkable success in capturing user–item interaction patterns.
-However, they remain susceptible to popularity bias—the tendency to over-recommend popular items—resulting in reduced content diversity and compromised fairness.
-In this paper, we propose PBiLoss, a novel regularization-based loss function designed to counteract popularity bias in graph-based recommender models explicitly.
+To address these limitations, we propose PBiLoss, a novel regularization-based loss function designed to explicitly counteract popularity bias in graph-based recommenders.
 PBiLoss augments traditional training objectives by penalizing the model's inclination toward popular items, thereby encouraging the recommendation of less popular but potentially more personalized content.
-We introduce two sampling strategies: Popular Positive (PopPos) and Popular Negative (PopNeg), which respectively modulate the contribution of the positive and negative popular items during training.
-We further explore two methods to distinguish popular items: one based on a fixed popularity threshold and another without any threshold, making the approach flexible and adaptive.
+We introduce two sampling strategies---Popular Positive (PopPos) and Popular Negative (PopNeg)--- and explore two methods to distinguish popular items---one based on a fixed popularity threshold and another without any threshold---making the approach flexible and adaptive.
 Our proposed method is model-agnostic and can be seamlessly integrated into state-of-the-art graph-based frameworks such as LightGCN and its variants.

-Comprehensive experiments across multiple real-world datasets demonstrate that PBiLoss significantly improves fairness, as demonstrated by reductions in the Popularity-Rank Correlation for Users (PRU) and Popularity-Rank Correlation for Items (PRI), while maintaining or even enhancing standard recommendation accuracy and ranking metrics.
-These results highlight the effectiveness of directly embedding fairness objectives into the optimization process, providing a practical and scalable solution for balancing accuracy and equitable content exposure in modern recommender systems.
+Extensive experiments carried out on datasets including Epinions, iFashion, and MovieLens highlight the advantages of the PBiLoss for enhancing fairness in recommendations, decreasing PRU and PRI by up to 10\%, compared to other baseline models, while maintaining accuracy and other standard metrics intact in the process.

-\keywords{graph neural networks (GNNs), recommender systems, fairness, popularity bias}
+\keywords{Graph neural networks (GNNs), recommender systems, fairness, popularity bias}